PCOS and Systemic Allergic Inflammation: Understanding the Connection Through Blood Testing

 Can vitamin D deficiency affect both PCOS and allergic inflammation?

 Yes, vitamin D plays a role in both immune regulation and hormonal health.
-Low vitamin D levels are common in the UK and research suggests they may sometimes be associated with worsened PCOS symptoms and increased allergic inflammatory responses.
+Low vitamin D levels are common in the UK, particularly during winter, and research suggests they may sometimes be associated with worsened PCOS symptoms and increased allergic inflammatory responses.
+Blood testing can help identify whether vitamin D supplementation might be worth discussing with your GP.

 Can blood testing diagnose PCOS?